andrewavd/launchschool/oopprogramming/inheritance.md

 paws.swim     # => NoMethodError: undefined method 'swim' for #<Cat:0x007fc453152308>
 ```

-Using modules to group common behaviors allows us to byuild a mor poweful, flexible and DRY design.
+Using modules to group common behaviors allows us to build a more poweful, flexible and DRY design.

-*Note: A common naming convention for Ruby is to use the "able" suffix on whatever ver describes the behavior that the module is modeling.
-You can see this convetion wit our `Swimmable` module.
+*Note: A common naming convention for Ruby is to use the "able" suffix on whatever verb describes the behavior that the module is modeling.
+You can see this convetion with our `Swimmable` module.
 Likewise, we could name a module that descrebes "walking" a `walkable`.
 Not all modules are named in this manner, however, it is quite common.*

-## Inheritance vs Modules
+### Inheritance vs Modules

-Now that you know the two primary way that Ruby implements inheritance, class inheritance and mixing in modules, you may wonder when to use one vs the other.
-Here ate a couple of things to remember when evaluating those two choices.
+Now that you know the two primary ways that Ruby implements inheritance, class inheritance and mixing in modules, you may wonder when to use one vs the other.
+Here are a couple of things to remember when evaluating those two choices.

-- You can only subclass from one class, but you can min in as many modules as you'd like.
+- You can only subclass from one class, but you can mix in as many modules as you'd like.
-- if it's an "is-a" relationship, choose class ingeritance.
+- if it's an "is-a" relationship, choose class inheritance.
 If it's a "has-a" relationship, choose modules.
-Exammple: a dog "is an" animal; a dog "has an" ability to seim.
+Example: a dog "is an" animal; a dog "has an" ability to seim.
 - You cannot instantiate modules (i.e., no object can be created from a module).
 Modules are used only for namespacing and grouping common methods together.

 As you get better at OO design, you'll start to develop a feel for when to use class ingeritance versus mixing in modules.

-## Method Lookup Path
+### Method Lookup Path
 Now that you have a grasp on both inheritance and mixins.
-Let's put the both together to see how that affects the *method lookup path*.
-Recall the method lookup pat  is the order in which classes are inspected when you call a method.
+Let's put them both together to see how that affects the *method lookup path*.
+Recall the method lookup path is the order in which classes are inspected when you call a method.

 ```ruby
 module Walkable